vippsas/vipps-developers/common-topics/vipps-landing-page.md

   shown, such as physical points of sale (POS) solutions, vending machines, etc.

-This `skipLandingpage` functionality must be specially enabled by Vipps for each sale unit that needs to use it.
+This `skipLandingpage` functionality must be specially enabled by Vipps for each sales unit that needs to use it.
 If you need to skip the landing page: Contact your
 Key Account Manager.
-If you do not have a KAM: Please log in on [portal.vipps.no](https://portal.vipps.no), find the right sale unit and click the email link under the "i" information bubble.
+If you do not have a KAM: Please log in on [portal.vipps.no](https://portal.vipps.no), find the right sales unit and click the email link under the "i" information bubble.
 Include a detailed description of why it is not possible to display the landing page.